wisalkhanmv/mlops_task4/readme.md

 ### How to Install

-1. Clone the repository: `git clone https://github.com/i200697/MLOps_Class`
+1. Clone the repository: `git clone https://github.com/i200697/mlops_task4`
-2. Navigate to the cloned repository: `cd MLOps_Class`
+2. Navigate to the cloned repository: `cd mlops_task4`
 3. Install the requirements: `pip install -r requirements.txt`
 4. Run the app: `python app.py`
 5. Open your browser and go to `http://localhost:5000/`